DSIW/slide-em-up/README.md

 Override some theme styles by using `style.css` in the presentation directory.
 Another way is to clone the theme via `slideoff install_theme <git-url>` and make changes there.
 Be sure to use the correct theme name in `presentation.json`.

-Asset lookup in this order:
+Assets are looked up in this order:

 1. `./<asset_name>`
 1. `.config/slideoff/themes/<theme_name>/<asset_name>`
 1. `installation_dir/themes/<theme_name>/<asset_name>`